Minter blockchain

 There are 2 main slashing conditions:

-- Unavailability: If a validator's signature has not been included in the last 12 blocks, 1% of stake will get slashed and validator will be turned off This is why delegators should perform careful due diligence on validators before delegating.
+This is why delegators should do their own research on validators before delegating.
 It is also important that delegators actively monitor the activity of their validators.
-If a validator behaves suspiciously or is too often offline, delegators can choose to unbond from it or switch to another validator.
-Delegators can also mitigate risk by distributing their stake across multiple validators.
+If a validator behaves suspiciously or is off-line too often, delegators can choose to unbond from it or switch to another validator.
+Delegators can also mitigate risk by distributing their stake across multiple validators ('don't put all your eggs in one basket').

 Minter SDKs